Identifying Network Structure of Linear Dynamical Systems: Observability and Edge Misclassification: Abstract

 \section{Abstract}

-This work studies the limitations of uniquely identifying a linear network's topology from partial measurements of its nodes.
-We show that the set of networks that are consistent with the measurements are related through the nullspace of the observability matrix for the true network.
-In doing so, we illustrate how potentially many networks are fully consistent with the measurements despite having topologies that are structurally inconsistent with each other, an often neglected consideration in the design of topology inference methods.
-We then provide an aggregate characterization of the space of possible networks by analytically solving for the most structurally dissimilar network.
-We find that when observing over 6\% of nodes in random network models (e.g., Erd\H os-R\' enyi and Watts-Strogatz) the rate of edge misclassification drops to $\sim$ 1\%.
-Extending this discussion, we construct a family of networks that keep measurements $\epsilon$-``close" to each other, and connect the identifiability of these networks to the spectral properties of an augmented observability Gramian.
+This work studies the limitations of uniquely identifying the structure (i.e., topology) of a networked linear system from partial measurements of its nodal dynamics.
+In general, many networks can be consistent with these measurements; this is a consideration often neglected by standard network inference methods.
+We show that the space of these networks are related through the nullspace of the observability matrix for the true network.
+We establish relevant metrics to investigate this space, including an analytic characterization of the most structurally dissimilar network that can be inferred, as well as the possibility of mis-inferring presence or absence of edges.
+In simulations, we find that when observing over 6\% of nodes in random network models (e.g., Erd\H os-R\' enyi and Watts-Strogatz), approximately 99\% of edges are correctly classified.
+Extending this discussion, we construct a family of networks that keep measurements $\epsilon$-close to each other, and connect the identifiability of these networks to the spectral properties of an augmented observability Gramian.